‘It’s pretty bad’: One-third of Revelstoke businesses report losses beyond 50% from COVID-19 - Revelstoke Review

 “While we do what we can for you, you do what you can to keep yourself safe.”

-Approximately 63 per cent of Revelstoke businesses have closed temporarily within the last year due to COVID-19, of which 24 per cent closed multiple times and 13 per cent solely due to exposures from the virus, according to the Review’s survey.
+Approximately 63 per cent of Revelstoke businesses have closed temporarily within the last year due to COVID-19, of which 24 per cent closed multiple times and 13 per cent solely due to exposures from the virus, according to the Black Press Media survey.

 Forcing change